-IOV Labs, behind the development of the “federated” Bitcoin sidechain RSK, has created a new “bridge”, ensuring the compatibility of the Bitcoin and Ethereum blockchains.
+IOV Labs, the company behind Bitcoin's "federated" sidechain RSK, has created a new "bridge"ensuring the compatibility of the Bitcoin and Ethereum blockchains.

-IOV Labs Announces New Bridgecompatibility ”will give users the opportunity to transfer crypto assets based on RSK and Ethereum between blockchains, including ETH and ERC-20 tokens.
-RSK is a Turing complete smart contract platform based on the Bitcoin blockchain.
+IOV Labs announced that the newly created "bridgeInteroperability" will give users the ability to transfer RSK and Ethereum-based crypto assets, including ETH and ERC-20 tokens, between blockchains.
+RSK — is a Turing-complete smart contract platform that is based on the Bitcoin blockchain.

 When a user transfers crypto assets,The bridge’s smart contract blocks the originals and issues the appropriate number of new tokens in another chain.
 Using this system, Ethereum-based tokens can be converted to RRC20 tokens in RSK, which can then be converted to Ethereum ERC777 tokens.